gordonwatts/dataframe_expressions/README.md

 If there are filters, there is another special ast object you need to be able to process, `ast_Filter`.
 For example, `df[df.met > 50].jets.pt`, will have `expression` starting with two `ast.Attribute` nodes, followed by a `ast_Filter` node.
 There are two members there, one is `expr` and in this case it will contain the `df`, or the `ast_Dataframe` that points to `df`.
 The second member is `filter` which points to an expression that is the filter.
 It should evaluate to true or false.
 As long as there is repeated phrase, like `df` in `df[df.met > 50].jets.pt` or `df.jets` in `df.jets[df.jets.count() == 2]`, they will point to the same `ast.AST` object - so you can use that in walking the tree to recognize the same expression(s).

-TODO: This example is a bit sloppy, as we have the usual problem of how to parse at collection vs leaf level.
-When we have something working, come back and make this more clean.

 ## Technology Choices

 Not sure these are the right thing, but...